lsst/rtn-051/breakdown-guides.rst

 	See :ref:`Risk-Impact-Table` for categories.

 Cost Impact
-	Categorization of cost impact to the project.
+	Categorization of cost impact, relative to the Rubin Observatory ``FY Baseline`` operating budget of $70,000,000.

-	For the Rubin Observatory, the annual budget of $70,000,000 will be used.
+	Cost impacts are categorized relative to the annual baseline, even though in practice the cost of the realized risk may be felt and/or accumulated over multiple years.

 	See :ref:`Risk-Impact-Table` for categories.

 Schedule Impact
-	Categorization of schedule impact to the project.
+	Categorization of schedule impact, relative to the critical path of the Rubin Observatory's schedule (e.g., the data release cycle).

-	Contact your department's Associate Director to determine specifics about the schedule and critical path.
+	You should discuss the specifics with your department's Associate Director to determine the schedule impact.
+	For example, some delays may have an inconsequential impact to the Observatory's operations if it can be absorbed into the data release cycle, while others may require extending the LSST survey or delaying a data release.
+	The latter example affects the Observatory's operational critical path and crucial milestones --- these impacts are the most important ones to capture and accurately.

 	See :ref:`Risk-Impact-Table` for categories.